Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Experiments

-A camera network was constructed using low cost webcameras, and arranged on two sides of a metal rectangular prism, as shown in Figure \ref{sf:camera-network}(a).
-The calibration rig is constructed of two charuco patterns rigidly attached to each other.
-To create datasets Net-1 and Net-2, the calibration rig was moved within the workspace.
-Computed camera positions for Net-1 are shown in Figure \ref{fig:net1-end}.
-Results for Net-2 are shown in the Supplementary Materials.
+A multi-camera system was constructed using low cost webcameras, and arranged on two sides of a metal rectangular prism.
+The pattern rig is constructed of two charuco patterns rigidly attached to each other.
+To create datasets Net-1 and Net-2, the pattern rig was moved within the workspace.
+The stationary multi-camera system creates \boxIt \ datasets.